stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/fieldgotobutton/get_location/_index.md

 ---
+title: Aspose::Words::Fields::FieldGoToButton::get_Location method
-title: get_Location
+linktitle: get_Location
 second_title: Aspose.Words for C++ API Reference
-description: Gets or sets the name of a bookmark, a page number, or some other item to jump to.
+description: Aspose::Words::Fields::FieldGoToButton::get_Location method.
+Gets or sets the name of a bookmark, a page number, or some other item to jump to in C++.
 type: docs
 weight: 14
 url: /cpp/aspose.words.fields/fieldgotobutton/get_location/